*See the post details on how to quickly pickle the whole cabbage head if the store-bought is not available.

 Place one leaf, rib side down, on the palm of your hand.
 Place about 2 tablespoons of meat mixture on the edge of each leaf, fold sides to the center and roll away from you (see the step-by-step photos and GIF in the post).
 Repeat until meat filling is gone.

 Layer cabbage rolls seam-side down and tight together.
 Cut the smoked meat into pieces and place it on top of the rolls.
 Spread leftover chopped cabbage leaves (or sauerkraut) on the top.
 Add in bay leaves; fill with enough water to just cover the rolls.
-Cover the pot and bring to a boil.
-Reduce the heat and simmer for about 1 hour, adding more water if necessary.
+Cover the pot and bring it to a boil.
+Reduce the heat and simmer for about 1 to 1-½ hours, adding more water if necessary.

 For the light roux (optional):

 Heat 2 tablespoons of oil in a small skillet.
 Stir in 1 tablespoon flour.
 With a wooden spoon or a whisk, continue to stir flour over low heat until flour is golden in color.
 Do not burn it!
 Add 1 tablespoon tomato paste and mix well.
 Pour the roux over cabbage rolls and gently press down to dissolve in the juices.
 Do not stir rolls, as they will disintegrate.
 Cover the pot and continue to simmer for another 15-20 minutes.